slongietti/Volare.Solutions.Leo/README.md

 - The `build-image.yml` script contains the GitHub action to build and push the container image to GHCR and deploy the image to Azure
 - The Azure credentials / required arugments are stored in secrets on the repository
 - Azure has an app registration for GitHub that provides the client login details and has the `Contributor` role on the App Service
+- There are 2 images one for UI (main) and API.
+These are deployed to the Azure Web App's "Sidecar" feature which allows multiple containers to run on a single Web App instance.
+- The sitecontainers.json contains the rules for deploying these containers and includes App Setting keys in the file for username and password (PAT) for the GHCP.